 My goal was to introduce her to more and less using the graph, but we didn’t make it that far.

 Sicily had a blast using The Rainbow Fish as our activity guide this day.
 This day fit into our beach toddler theme, which came from The Toddler Experience Curriculum.
-You can download a free sample of the curriculum by clicking the button below.

 Print & Play Calendar